Nisinii/Nisinii/README.md

 ### About Me

-I am a Software Engineer with over 2 years of experience in creating scalable applications and immersive web experiences.
-Currently, I am expanding my craft through a Master’s in Software Engineering and Management at the **University of Gothenburg**.
+I’ve always seen software as a form of modern alchemy, turning lines of logic into immersive digital experiences.
+With over two years of professional experience as a Software Engineer, I specialize in building the 'hidden machinery' of robust backends and the 'visual magic' of interactive 3D frontends.

-I specialize in bridging the gap between strong backend systems and creative, interactive frontends.
-Whether it's managing real-time data streams or building 3D environments, I focus on performance, scalability, and high-end design.
+Currently, I’m at the University of Gothenburg, pursuing a Master’s in Software Engineering and Management to master the art of scaling complex systems.
+Beyond the technical rigor of real-time data and 3D rendering, my true focus is on building software that actually makes an impact.
+I want to create impactful, high-end digital tools that solve real problems and leave a lasting impression on the people who use them.

 ---

 ### Top Repositories

-Here are the primary artifacts of my work, focusing on the intersection of AI, narrative, and strategic design:
+Here are the primary artifacts of my work, focusing on the intersection of AI and strategic design:

-- [**Audio Craft**](https://github.com/Nisinii/AudioCraft): A digital screenwriter that utilizes **LLMs** to bridge literature and audio.
-It automates script generation, character direction, and foley cues from narrative text.
+- [**Audio Craft**](https://github.com/Nisinii/AudioCraft): A specialized tool that converts narrative prose into production-ready audio scripts.
+It uses LLMs to parse text and automatically inject character direction and foley cues, effectively acting as an automated digital screenwriter.

-- [**Kairos**](https://github.com/Nisinii/Kairos): An advanced career strategy platform that uses **machine perception** to analyze professional expertise, transforming traditional applications into a tactical, interactive dialogue.
+- [**Kairos**](https://github.com/Nisinii/Kairos): A career strategy engine built to analyze professional experience through the lens of machine perception.
+It moves beyond static resumes, turning work history into a tactical data set for interactive career mapping.

-- [**Lumina**](https://github.com/Nisinii/Lumina): A digital curator platform designed to transform passive image viewing into a dialogue between human creativity and silicon intelligence in a high-fidelity gallery environment.
+- [**Lumina**](https://github.com/Nisinii/Lumina): An interactive "digital curator" that uses computer vision to analyze artwork.
+It creates an immersive, high-fidelity gallery experience where users can engage in a technical dialogue with the visual data.

-- [**Vibe Check**](https://github.com/Nisinii/VibeCheck): A location discovery engine that quantifies the "vibe" of venues using **AI** and **real-time social frequency data**.
+- [**Vibe Check**](https://github.com/Nisinii/VibeCheck): A location discovery tool designed to quantify the atmosphere of a venue.
+It processes real-time social frequency data and AI-driven sentiment to provide a data-backed "vibe" score for local spots.

-- [**TechInquireHub**](https://github.com/Nisinii/TechInquireHub): A knowledge-sharing ecosystem combining a **PHP-based backend** with a **Backbone.js** frontend to streamline developer troubleshooting and documentation.
+- [**TechInquireHub**](https://github.com/Nisinii/TechInquireHub): A full-stack developer Q&A platform.
+I built this to solve documentation friction, pairing a PHP/CodeIgniter backend with a Backbone.js frontend for a fast, categorized troubleshooting environment.

 ---